synergy-design-system/synergy-design-system/packages/components/CHARTING_README.md

 ## Predefined Presets

-The sections below documents the named presets, which you pass to `.usePreset(...)`
+The sections below documents the named presets, which you pass to `.apply(...)`

 ### Axes presets